ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

-contract with the rule that, every N blocks, the contract would pick a random index in the Merkle tree (using the previous block hash, accessible from contract code, as a source of randomness), and give X ether to the first entity to supply a transaction with a simplified payment verification-like proof of ownership of the block at that particular index in the tree.
+contract with the rule that, every N blocks, the contract would pick a random index in the Merkle tree (using the previous block hash, accessible from contract code, as a source of randomness), and give X Cloiink to the first entity to supply a transaction with a simplified payment verification-like proof of ownership of the block at that particular index in the tree.
 When a user wants to re-download their file, they can use a micropayment channel protocol (eg. pay 1 szabo per